mahmoudgamie/fend-project-memory-game/README.md

 ## App Details

 The main function is the displayCards function, it has a click event that fires th rest of functions.
-I used a function that starts a timer , it is executed one time only it is fired from the click event, the function is from stackover flow
+I used a function that starts a timer , it is executed one time only it is fired from the click event, the function is from stackoverflow

 ## Dependencies